Selina Cerci

-Selina Çerçi (born 31 May 2000) is a German footballer who plays as a forward for TSG Hoffenheim and the Germany national team.
+Selina Çerçi (born 31 May 2000) is a German footballer who plays as a forward for Women's Super League club Arsenal and the Germany national team.

 Club career

 Cerci started playing football at SV Friedrichsort and moved to Holstein Kiel's B youth team as a 14-year-old.
 In January 2016 she made the move to the B youth team of Magdeburger FFC, for whom she scored 23 goals in 15 games in the B junior Bundesliga, in the Nordost season.